 5. Cripple Creek and Victor Narrow Gauge Railroad

-Without a whole lot of commitment, step aboard the Cripple Creek and Victor Narrow Gauge Railroad for a fun 4-mile, 45-minute ride on a historic steam locomotive.
+Without a large time commitment, step aboard the Cripple Creek and Victor Narrow Gauge Railroad for a fun 4-mile, 45-minute ride on a historic steam locomotive.
 Discover old mines and beautiful scenery, all while listening to fully narrated stories from the conductor about the history of the Cripple Creek area.
-Plan for stops along the way for photo ops.

 6. Cumbres and Toltec Scenic Railroad

-Best known for its cameo in the “Indiana Jones and the Last Crusade,” the Cumbres and Toltec Scenic Railroad is a vintage locomotive that is listed as a National Historic Landmark.
-Discover 64 miles of Rocky Mountain territory, and cliffs through the Toltec Gorge, reaching high heights over the Cumbres Pass.
+Best known for its cameo in “Indiana Jones and the Last Crusade,” the Cumbres and Toltec Scenic Railroad is a vintage locomotive that is listed as a National Historic Landmark.
+Discover 64 miles of Rocky Mountain territory, cliffs, and daunting heights over the Cumbres Pass.

-Hop aboard one of the special trains that include an evening departure with live entertainment or try one of their themed rides like the Santa train which runs every winter.
+Board one of the special evening trains that include live entertainment or try one of the themed rides like the Santa train which runs every winter.
 Ride how you choose from their open-air gondola that is free to all ticketed passengers to the classic coach car on up to the premium parlor car.

 Start and endpoints: Antonito, CO, and Chama, NM